OpenVMS: Database management

 In 1994, DEC sold Rdb, DBMS and CDD to Oracle, where they remain under active development.
 In 1995, DEC sold DSM to InterSystems, who renamed it Open M, and eventually replaced it with their Caché product.

-Examples of third-party database management systems for OpenVMS include MariaDB, Mimer SQL and System 1032.
+Examples of third-party database management systems for OpenVMS include MariaDB, Mimer SQL (Itanium and x86-64), and System 1032.

 User interfaces

 VMS was originally designed to be used and managed interactively using DEC's text-based video terminals such as the VT100, or hardcopy terminals such as the DECwriter series.
 Since the introduction of the VAXstation line in 1984, VMS has optionally supported graphical user interfaces for use with workstations or X terminals such as the VT1000 series.

 Text-based user interfaces

-The DIGITAL Command Language (DCL), has served as the primary command language interpreter (CLI) of OpenVMS since the first release.
-Other official CLIs available for VMS include the RSX-11 MCR (VAX only), and various Unix shells.
+The DIGITAL Command Language (DCL) has served as the primary command language interpreter (CLI) of OpenVMS since the first release.
+Other official CLIs available for VMS include the RSX-11 Monitor Console Routine (MCR) (VAX only), and various Unix shells.
 DEC provided tools for creating text-based user interface applications – the Form Management System (FMS) and Terminal Data Management System (TDMS), later succeeded by DECforms.
 A lower level interface named Screen Management Services (SMG$), comparable to Unix curses, also exists.